Fritz von Loßberg

+Loßberg retired from the Reichswehr on 31 January 1927 and died in Lübeck on 14 May 1942.

 Early life and the first years of World War I

 Loßberg was born into a military family in 1868.
 His father, Viktor von Loßberg, was a Prussian Generalmajor.
 Loßberg was commissioned in the 2nd Guards Regiment as an officer in 1888; the third generation of his family to serve in it.
 He qualified as a general staff officer and in 1911 became an instructor at the War Academy.
-He was appointed chief of staff of the XIII (Royal Württemberg) Corps in 1913; in 1914 it fought on the Western Front and Eastern Front.
-Promoted to lieutenant-colonel in January 1915, he was transferred to the Oberste Heeresleitung (OHL), the Supreme Army Command, at Mézières in France, as deputy chief of operations.
-He already knew the supreme commander, Erich von Falkenhayn, as well as the chief of operations and other members of the staff, while the Kaiser remembered him as "the fencing lieutenant in Berlin".
+He was appointed chief of staff of the XIII (Royal Württemberg) Corps in 1913.
+In 1914 the division fought on the Western Front and Eastern Front.
+Promoted to lieutenant-colonel in January 1915, he was transferred to the Oberste Heeresleitung (OHL), the main army command, at Mézières in France, as deputy chief of operations.
+He already knew the commander, Erich von Falkenhayn, as well as the chief of operations and other members of the staff, while the Kaiser remembered him as "the fencing lieutenant in Berlin".

 On the Western Front, the defenders were massed in the front line and instructed to "Hold what you are ordered to hold".
 Some of the OHL staff foresaw that with more guns and ammunition, the French and British preliminary bombardments would soon be converting their crowded front line into a slaughterhouse.
 Their thinking was stimulated by instructions captured from the French Fifth Army in May 1915 stipulating three lines of defence.
 The first line was manned by sentry groups, with listening posts in front.
 It was to be strongly built but lightly garrisoned.
 If attackers broke through they would face a second, main line of resistance, which included dugouts to accommodate all of the defenders of the first two lines.
 A third line incorporated shell-proof shelters for the reserves with the artillery just behind it.
 The OHL staff colonels Max Bauer and Bussche and captains Hermann Geyer and Harbou favoured defence in depth and discussed making it flexible by permitting the garrison of the front line to retreat to join the main line of resistance if the front was breached.
-Loßberg argued against elasticity, because he had been impressed in battle by the demoralising effect of fleeing men.
+Loßberg argued against elasticity, because he had been impressed in battle by the demoralising effect of fleeing men but by the end of 1916 Loßberg had second thoughts and began thinking of defence in depth, flexible defence and defence on reverse-slopes followed by rapid counter-attacks.